 Why make chia pudding?

 - Simple and easy, chia gel can be put together in just a few minutes.

 - The flavour combinations endless!
 Are strawberries in season?
 Make a simple strawberry jam and add it to your base.
 Do you want something seasonal?
 Add in some cooked, pureed pumpkin and pumpkin pie spice for some warming fall flavours.

 - Chia pudding is a great portable snack to take to work or school.
 I like to use these small mason jars – they hold just the right amount for a filling snack.

 Customizing your Chia Pudding

-- Add cacao or cocoa powder for a chocolate pudding.
+- Add cacao powder for a chocolate pudding.

-- Mix chopped fresh or dried fruit, or fruit puree into the basic chia pudding.
+- Mix fruit puree, chopped fresh or dried fruit into the basic chia pudding.

-- Stir in some matcha powder (you only need a little!).
+- Stir in some matcha powder (a little goes a long way!).